AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 4. Site2Cloud
 =============

-- **Route based IPSEC with IKEv2** provides an option to run IKEv2 with the remote peer.
+- **Route based IPSEC with IKEv2** provides an option to run route-based VPN with IKEv2.

 - **Change Local Identifier** provides the flexibility to update either gateway's public IP address or private IP address as local identifier.